 2. Create a cluster partition and data partition in the added disk by using the fdisk command.
 Allocate 1 GB (1102410241024 bytes) or more to a cluster partition.
-(If the size is specified as just 1 GB, the actual size will be larger than 1 GB depending on the disk geometry difference.
-This is not a problem.)
-Also, do not create a file system in a cluster partition.
+(If the size is specified as just 1 GB,

 3. If you select Execute initial mkfs when creating the cluster configuration data by using Cluster WebUI, EXPRESSCLUSTER creates a file system automatically.
 Note that existing data in the partition will be lost.